jhirota/GZ/README.md

 Performing regression analyses on sales and the number of customers per restaurant

 * Covid <br>
-Performing regression analyses on the new infection cases
+Performing regression analyses on the new COVID-19 cases

 * Stayhome_rate <br>
 Performing regression analyses on the stay-home rate